What Is Leaky Gut Syndrome?

 - Leaky gut is linked to autoimmune diseases and likewise many autoimmune diseases may cause a leaky gut.

-A gentle supplement which I particularly recommend for leaky gut syndrome is Biocare’s GI Complex.
-GI Complex is a powder containing some of the most effective natural remedies all combined into one supplement to tackle a leaky gut.
+A supplement to treat leaky gut syndrome which I particularly recommend for leaky gut syndrome is Lifeplan L-Glutamine GI Complex.
+L-Glutamine GI Complex is a powder containing some of the most effective natural remedies all combined into one supplement to help healthy gut function and to tackle a leaky gut.
 GI Complex contains:

 - L-Glutamine – This is an amino acid which fuels the cells lining the intestines which keeps them healthy.
 Glutamine has been shown to help those with leaky gut and is an amino acid which is depleted at times of prolonged stress.